prtcanfly/EyeOxide/README.md

     > cd EyeOxide
     > ```

-2. Set your API keys as environment variables:

-    ### Easy Way (.env)
-    Add your keys to a .env file for easy access, and then run the install script.
+2. Add your API keys, and then run the install script.

     > Make and open an .env file in EyeOxide's main folder:
     > ```sh